Francode77/TSFRESH_price_prediction/README.md

 # Conclusion

-While this script is by all means not intended to predict the price of a crypto asset, it demonstrates the power of the tsfresh library.
+While this script is by all means not intended to predict the price of a crypto asset, it clearly demonstrates the power of the tsfresh automated feature extraction library.

 # Contributors